-Stockholder proposals intended to be included in the proxy statement for the 2019 annual meeting of stockholders pursuant to SEC Rule 14a-8 must be received by our corporate Secretary no later than the close of business on December 28, 2018.
+Stockholder proposals intended to be included in the proxy statement for the 2020 annual meeting of stockholders pursuant to SEC Rule 14a-8 must be received by our corporate Secretary no later than the close of business on December 24, 2019.
 In order to be considered for inclusion in our proxy statement, these proposals must satisfy the requirements of SEC Rule 14a-8.

 Our bylaws also establish advance notice procedures with respect to proposals and director nominations submitted by a stockholder for presentation directly at an annual meeting, rather than for inclusion in our proxy statement.
-To be properly brought before the 2019 annual meeting of stockholders, stockholders who intend to present a stockholder proposal or director nomination at the meeting must deliver written notice of the proposal or nomination to our corporate Secretary between 90 and 120 days prior to the one-year anniversary date of the 2018 annual meeting (that is, between February 19, 2019 and March 21, 2019); provided, however, that if the 2019 annual meeting date is advanced by more than 30 days before or delayed by more than 60 days after the anniversary date of the 2018 annual meeting, then such notice must be received on or before 10 days after the day on which the date of the 2019 annual meeting is first disclosed in a public announcement.
+To be properly brought before the 2020 annual meeting of stockholders, stockholders who intend to present a stockholder proposal or director nomination at the meeting must deliver written notice of the proposal or nomination to our corporate Secretary between 90 and 120 days prior to the one-year anniversary date of the 2019 annual meeting (that is, between February 12, 2020 and March 13, 2020); provided, however, that if the 2020 annual meeting date is advanced by more than 30 days before or delayed by more than 60 days after the anniversary date of the 2019 annual meeting, then such notice must be received on or before 10 days after the day on which the date of the 2020 annual meeting is first disclosed in a public announcement.
 Notice of any such stockholder proposals and director nominations must satisfy the requirements set forth in our bylaws.
-Proposals not meeting the requirements set forth in our bylaws will not be entertained at the Annual Meeting.
-If a stockholder fails to meet these deadlines or fails to satisfy the requirements of SEC Rule 14a-4, the persons named in the enclosed proxy will be allowed to use their discretionary voting authority to vote on any such proposal or nomination as they determine appropriate if and when the matter is raised at the Annual Meeting.
+Proposals not meeting the requirements of SEC Rule 14a-4, the persons named in the enclosed proxy will be allowed to use their discretionary voting authority to vote on any such proposal or nomination as they determine appropriate if and when the matter is raised at the Annual Meeting.